 Before You Go.
-AZcentral.com, the website for Phoenix's largest newspaper, the Arizona Republic, is predicting 88 degrees for Monday, 94 for Tuesday, and 97 Wednesday.
+Actually, said stroke wasn't that good: Mid-May in Arizona can still be hot.
+AZcentral.com, the website for Phoenix's largest newspaper, the Arizona Republic, is predicting the low 70s for the evenings next week, but the mid-90s for the afternoons, peaking at 96 on Wednesday.
 Don't give me any of this "It's a dry heat" crap: That is too damn hot.

-The roof will be closed, but you'll have to spend some time outdoors.
+The roof will be closed, but you will have to spend some time outdoors.
 So stay hydrated.
 That means watch your alcohol consumption.
 It's the worst thing for you if you're dehydrated.
 I'm not kidding.

 Getting There.
 It's 2,458 miles from Times Square to Chase Field in downtown Phoenix.
 In other words, if you're going, you're flying.